We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While certain medications, mechanical erection devices, and surgical procedures may help reduce premature ejaculation, some people may find these options too costly or ineffective.

-This article explores what benzocaine wipes are and how they may help treat premature ejaculation.
+This article explores benzocaine wipes in more detail and how they may help treat premature ejaculation.

-The Urology Care Foundation state that about 33% of males between 18 to 59 years old in the United States experience premature ejaculation.
+The Urology Care Foundation states that about 33% of males between 18–59 years in the United States experience premature ejaculation.

 Premature ejaculation wipes contain low doses of benzocaine, a mild topical anesthetic.
-The solution on these wipes decreases skin sensitivity on the head and shaft of the penis.
+The solution on these wipes decreases skin sensitivity on the head and shaft of the penis, delaying the ejaculatory response.

 In theory, benzocaine in low amounts should only reduce overstimulation without causing numbness.